vertexproject/synapse/docs/synapse/userguides/syn_tools_feed.rst

 feed
 ====

 The Synapse ``feed`` tool is a way to ingest data exported from one Cortex into another Cortex.
-Users should be familiar with both the Synapse data model (:ref:`data-model-terms` et al.) as well as Synapse concepts such as packed nodes and splices in order to use and understand the ``feed`` tool effectively.
+Users should be familiar with both the Synapse data model (:ref:`data-model-terms` et al.) as well as Synapse concepts such as packed nodes in order to use and understand the ``feed`` tool effectively.

 Syntax